CHFM Copier Use Guidelines

 You must remain in the building if you have children in the Nursery.

 You may not check other CHFM member’s children into the Nursery.

 You may not bring children to the Nursery that you are baby-sitting.

 Children must be checked in and picked up by a parent, not siblings.

 Each week we publish a newsletter to keep you informed of class changes, schedules, upcoming field trips and other pertinent information.
 This is emailed to you weekly during the 12-week session.
 All other pertinent correspondence or papers from instructors will be placed in each family’s personal file folder for pick up.
-Information that needs to be in the newsletter should be emailed only by Sunday evening to firstname.lastname@example.org.
+Information that needs to be in the newsletter should be emailed by Wednesday evening to email@example.com.
 Please have your highschooler read these newsletters as they will be held responsible for the information.